Tracker v3 are deprected. There is no longer functional update on them. Only security bugs might be fixed when possible.

-- Select File -> Save As
+File -> Save As

-- In the dialog window choose CSV as the Save as type
+- In the dialog window choose

 CSV File Parsing¶

 The CSV format that is accepted as import input is accessible over the CSV file submission screen.
 This page allows manual validation of the tracker field labels, indicating which fields are mandatory in case of a new artifact submission.
 In addition, it gives you a sample CSV file.
-As for the export feature, you can specify the separator used in the CSV file you want to import as well as the date format (See preferences).
+As for the export feature, you can specify the separator used in the CSV file you want to import as well as the date format (See Account Maintenance).
 If you already use the Tracker Artifact Export (see Project Data Export) you will notice that the format of the files to import and the exported files are exactly the same.
 This means that if you changed your CSV separator for exporting data, you must use the same to import those data.
 You can refer to the export format especially for the date formats as well as the format of the follow-up comments (see Comments).
 The first record in the CSV import file is always the header row containing all the tracker field labels that will be used in the following artifact records.